asselstine/graph-grant-proposal-unit-testing/README.md

 The user must be able to call the mappings with test fixtures.

 - Fixtures could be set up programmatically as a list of Events
-- Fixtures could be loaded from a JSON blob

 ### As a user I want to stub the state of a contract

 Users must also be able to stub the state of a contract, so that if the contract is called certain data is returned.

 - Stub contract state programmatically
-- Stub contract state using JSON

 ### As a user I want to assert the state of the store